 Be sure to send a thank you email or letter to your legislator.
-(For a template, see page 17.)
-This short, yet meaningful message can let the legislator know that you are willing and available to work alongside them on a specific policy issue/bill, or future endeavors impacting the chronic pain community.
+A short, but meaningful message can let the legislator know that you are willing and available to work alongside them on a specific policy issue/bill, or future endeavors impacting the chronic pain community.
 This lets the elected official know that you can serve as an invaluable resource during the implementation of proposed measures and that he/she can call on you to weigh in on topics relevant to individuals living with chronic pain.